itsUdit24/momentum/README.md

 ## 🎯 What Has Been Built

-This isn’t just a UI prototype—this is a **real, full‑stack, real‑time to‑do app**.
+This isn’t just a UI prototype—this is a **real, full‑stack, real‑time to‑do application**.

 ✅ Works on **physical devices & simulators** (Android / iOS)
 ✅ Everything updates **instantly** across users (create, complete, delete)